solid/authentication-panel/HttpSignature.md

 ### The Sequence Diagram

-The minimal extension to `Http-Sig` can be illustrated by the following Sequence Diagram:
+The minimal extension to `HttpSig` can be illustrated by the following Sequence Diagram:

 ```text
 Client                          KeyID                            Resource